sumit-vidhi/paymentreferrral2020sumitproject/README.md

 # Angular 7 Boilerplate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+This pproject was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
 The purpose of this project is to demonstrate the Angular 7 best practices for directory structure and organization of code.

 1. Overview